Comparisons13 min read

 • Choose Try HubSpot if you're scaling fast, want unified marketing and sales data, and don't have a large dedicated Salesforce infrastructure team.

-• Choose Try Salesforce if you have complex, customized enterprise processes, operate in a heavily regulated industry, or are already deeply embedded in the Salesforce ecosystem.
+• Choose Try Salesforce if you have complex, customized enterprise operations, operate in a heavily regulated industry, or are already deeply embedded in the Salesforce ecosystem.

-If you're genuinely on the fence, run a parallel pilot.
-Both platforms offer enterprise trials and demos, and 60 days of real usage with real data will tell you more than any comparison table — including this one.
+If you're genuinely stuck between the two, run a parallel pilot.
+Both offer enterprise trials and demos, and 60 days of real usage with actual data will tell you more than any comparison table ever could.

 FAQ: HubSpot vs Salesforce for Enterprise 2026